gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ![query-markdown-slugs](query-markdown-slugs.png)

-We need one other thing to create pages, a page template component.
+We need one other thing to create pages: a page template component.
 Like everything in Gatsby, programmatic pages are powered by React components.
 When creating a page, we need to specify which component to use.

 Create a directory at `src/templates` and then add the following in a file named `src/templates/blog-post.js`.